 Each scholar in the KL2 Mentored Career Development Program is required to submit a detailed career development plan after acceptance into the program.
-This plan will be approved by the CCaTS Postdoctoral Programs Committee and ensures that you obtain maximum benefit from the KL2 Program.
+This plan is approved by the CCaTS Postdoctoral Programs Committee and ensures that you obtain maximum benefit from the KL2 Program.

-Your career development plan will be reviewed based on the Career Development Plan Review Criteria.
+Career development plans are reviewed based on the Career Development Plan Review Criteria.

 Section 1: Overall career goals

 Provide a summary of your career goals and explain how the activities in sections two and three will help you achieve these goals.
 You may modify your summary from your KL2 application based on Scientific Review Board suggestions.
 Provide background information on what you have already accomplished and your anticipated career trajectory.
 Describe activities that address your short- and long-term objectives and provide a summary.

 Section 2: Mentoring component and mentoring team

 Identify the members of your mentoring and research team, their roles (for example, primary mentor, secondary mentor, co-investigator or consultant) and the disciplines they represent.

 Describe your meeting plan, including frequency and duration.
 Also, complete the Individual Development Plan (PDF) with your mentor.

 Describe your current skills and training (such as Ph.D. training and fellowships).
 Describe additional skills, training and education you plan to complete to accomplish your goals.

 List all internal and external training (courses, meetings and conferences) you plan to attend.
 Include the program requirements found at Program Milestones.